Thwarted Thai PM candidate faces court ruling that could see him out as MP

-Thwarted Thai prime minister candidate Pita Limjaroenrat whose party won the most seats in the last election will face a court ruling on Wednesday that could see the popular reformist disqualified as an MP.
+Thwarted Thai prime minister candidate Pita Limjaroenrat whose party won the most seats in the last election faces a court ruling Wednesday that could see the popular reformist disqualified as an MP.

 The 43-year-old led the progressive Move Forward Party (MFP) to win the most votes in last year’s election, but was blocked from becoming prime minister after he was suspended as an MP in July.